lazyrunner/Knowledge-Bucket/Linux/LinuxDirectoryTree.md

 ```
 The ```bin``` folder is linked to the ```usr/bin```.

+For binaries usable before the /usr partition is mounted.

 ### cdrom directory

 This is a legacy folder kept for mounting devices .